rish-16/CS3244-Tutorial-Material/README.md

 # CS3244-Tutorial-Material
-All supplementary material used by me while TA-ing CS3244: Machine Learning
+All supplementary material used by me while TA-ing **CS3244: Machine Learning** at NUS School of Computing.

 ## What is this?
-I teach TG-06, the CS3244 tutorial that takes place every **Monday, 1200-1300** in AY21/22 Semester 1.
+I teach **TG-06**, the tutorial that takes place every **Monday, 1200-1300** in AY21/22 Semester 1.
 It is *fully online* this semester.

-This repository contains code, figures, and more that aid me in teaching my class.
+This repository contains code, figures, and miscelleanous items that aid me in teaching my class.
 The main source of reference *should* be the lecture notes and tutorial questions created by the CS3244 Professors and Teaching Staff.

 ## Contents